andrewRowlinson/mplsoccer/docs/source/index.rst

 mplsoccer:

-1) draws 7 different pitches by changing a single argument because data providers haven't standardised on a single format
+1) draws 7 different pitch types by changing a single argument, which is useful as there isn't a standardised data format
-2) extends matplotlib to plot heatmaps, lines, footballs and rotated markers
+2) extends matplotlib to plot heatmaps, (comet) lines, footballs and rotated markers
-3) looks the same in different orientations because a common problem is forgetting to flip the data coordinates when plotting on vertically orientated soccer pitches
+3) flips the data coordinates in vertical format so you don't need to remember to do it
-4) creates tidy dataframes for StatsBomb data, as most of the alternatives produce nested dataframes
+4) creates tidy dataframes for StatsBomb data, which is useful as most of the alternatives produce nested dataframes - ugh!

 -------
 License